 Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you.
 Learn more

-Recently, a man we’ll call Nick shared that he was in a volatile situation.
-He explained that he and his wife are in their thirties with three children.
-Nick used to work from home but took a significant pay increase that involved him going to the office.
+Not long ago, a gentleman we shall refer to as Nick revealed that he found himself in a difficult situation.
+He said that he and his wife, both in their thirties, have three children.
+Nick used to work remotely but decided to accept a substantial salary raise that required him to commute to the office.

 They agreed to hire a part-time nanny, and Nick contacted a nanny agency.
 They matched the family with a nanny he called Sarah for the story’s sake.